 - Family members can also visit Lake Mohave, make their way through mazes at the Laughlin Labyrinth, and take a 12-mile drive through breathtaking desert scenery at Christmas Tree Pass.

 Find a lovely home or condo right on the Colorado River.
 Be sure to keep checking back for all the latest options on rentals in this area, as people are constantly adding new properties.

 Pro Traveler Tip: This is the ideal area for the family that wants to do a ton of outdoor exploring.

 Explore History in Overton

 Located on the north end of Lake Mead about 60 miles from Las Vegas is the unincorporated town of Overton.
 Approximately seven miles southeast of Overton is the intriguing St. Thomas Ghost Town that adventurous families will surely want to see.

 - Among the city’s many attractions is the Lost City Museum, focusing on Native American artifacts.

 - There’s also the Valley of Fire State Park, pictured above — the largest and oldest state park in Nevada, featuring miles of petrified wood and striated rock formations in addition to petroglyphs, or ancient rock carvings.

 Find great deals on homes in this area.
 Look for a rental close to Overton Park so the kids have a place to run around and unwind.
 It’s also a great location for a picnic!

-Pro traveler tip: Overton is very small area, and perfect for the family looking for a peaceful getaway with a small town feel.
+Pro Traveler Tip: Overton is a very small area, and perfect for the family looking for a peaceful getaway with a small-town feel.